 1. Be realistic – don’t expect your roommate to be your best friend.
 Get to know them.
 Have a conversation about what you expect from each other.

-2. Set up ground – Although you think you’ll never need it, a written contract can be extremely useful.
+2. Set up ground rules – Although you think you’ll never need it, a written agreement can be extremely useful.
 Agree on quiet hours, rules about guests, borrowing clothing and other belongings, and chores.
-Who is responsible to cleaning the kitchen?
-Who buys the toilet paper?
-Who takes out the trash?
-If you have something in writing, then you won’t be squabbling a couple of months down the line about who said they’d do what when.
-If you are renting an apartment, a contract is critical because finances are involved- you need to agree on how rent is paid and how utility costs are shared.
+Who is responsible to cleaning the kitchen, buying toilet paper and taking out the trash?
+If you have something in writing, then you won’t be fighting a couple of months later about who said they’d do what when.
+If you are renting an apartment, a formal contract is critical because finances are involved- you need to agree on how rent is paid and how utility costs are shared.
 (Read more about setting up a roommate agreement here)